Arrive Johannesburg, South Africa

 Greater Kruger Area | On Safari

 Enjoy two full days of game viewing at Royal Malewane.
 Tailored to suit your interests, game drives at this private reserve afford the perfect opportunity to track your favorite animal or glimpse exotic birds.
 To experience the landscape even more intimately, explore the bush on foot with expert guides and trackers at your side.
-Game drives at dawn and dusk form the basic rhythm of the day, as the sun rising and setting aligns with a pattern of deep, ancient significance.
+Game drives at dawn and dusk form the basic rhythm of the day.

 Hermanus | Luxurious Seaside Retreat

 Fly to Cape Town, continuing overland to the chic seaside town of Hermanus.
 Located on a stunning clifftop, Birkenhead House offers exhilarating ocean views and close proximity to the beach.
 This afternoon, savor the sea air as you walk the beachfront boardwalk, or take in the coastline and majestic mountains from the comfort and luxury of your suite’s balcony.
 Indulge in the freshest seafood and delectable international cuisine during tonight’s dinner at the hotel.